United Center: Sportsbook Lounge

-Neighborhood development 1901 Project
+1901 Project

-The Reinsdorf and Wirtz families who own the United Center and much of the surrounding land have considered development schemes for the area.
-In 2024, they announced plans for a potential $7 billion "mega-development."
-Named the "1901 Project" for the United Center's address number on West Madison Street, the plan includes almost 9,500 new housing units and related neighborhood amenities and business spaces.
+The Reinsdorf and Wirtz families who own the United Center and much of the surrounding land have considered urban development schemes for the area.
+In 2024, they announced plans for a $7 billion "mega-development" named the "1901 Project" for the United Center's address number on West Madison Street.
+The plan includes almost 9,500 new housing units and related neighborhood amenities and business spaces.
 Like most mega-developments, the project would be phased and could take many years to realize.
 The first phase includes an auditorium planned as a music venue.
+Phase 1 of the 1901 Project broke ground in June 2026.

-In 2025 it was announced that a new CTA Pink Line station is being explored to be built as part of the Project 1901 development.
+As of 2025 a new CTA Pink Line station is being explored to be built as part of the Project 1901 development.
 It would be located directly east of the United Center and rebuild the former Madison station that was demolished in 1951.